-Confirmation is a Reform-originated ceremony for boys and girls that is tied to the Jewish holiday of Shavuot.
+Confirmation is a Reform-originated ceremony for teens that is tied to the Jewish holiday of Shavuot.
 It constitutes an individual and group affirmation of commitment to the Jewish people.
-Confirmation, one of the “youngest” Jewish life cycle ceremonies, began less than 200 years ago.
+Confirmation, one of the “youngest” Jewish lifecycle ceremonies, began less than 200 years ago.

 At its inception, confirmation reflected a graduation motif.
 After a specified period of study, students were subject to a public examination.
 The following day, in the rabbi’s presence, students uttered personal confessions of faith.
 The rabbi addressed the class, recited a prayer, and then blessed them.
 It was a simple service with no fixed ritual.
 As confirmation moved into the synagogue and as its ties to Shavuot strengthened, the ceremony became more elaborate.

 The first recorded confirmation in North America was held at New York’s Anshe Chesed Congregation in 1846.
 Two years later, New York’s Congregation Emanu-El adopted confirmation.
-The ceremony grew in popularity, and in 1927, the Central Conference of American Rabbis recommended confirmation as a Movement-wide practice.
+The ceremony grew in popularity, and in 1927, the Central Conference of American Rabbis, the professional organization of North America’s Reform rabbis, recommended confirmation as a movement-wide practice.